lmreineer/cv-maker/README.md

-CV or résumé maker made with:
+CV or resume maker made with:

 -   React
 -   Tailwind CSS